-&lt;sup>4USRDS began recording identifiers for ambulance companies in 2012, so our firm-level analyses use data from 2012 to 2017.
+4USRDS began recording identifiers for ambulance companies in 2012, so our firm-level analyses use data from 2012 to 2017.

-Electronic Records (PACER) system, which include specific fraud allegations and data on the lawsuit's timing and location of enforcement.
+We supplement these data with information from the criminal and civil enforcement of fraud.
+Using publicly available press releases from the Department of Justice, corroborated for completeness by internet searches, we identify 69 lawsuits in 28 different judicial districts against dozens of ambulance companies and individuals for unnecessary ambulance transports related to dialysis.
+For each of these lawsuits, we collect court records from the Public Access to Court Electronic Records (PACER) system, which include specific fraud allegations and data on the lawsuit's timing and location of enforcement.
 For context, Table 2 provides descriptive statistics for different types of ambulance rides, broken down by status (i.e., emergent or non-emergent) and type of firm (e.g., indicted or non-emergent only).